goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/3-projects/_index.md

 - Change the name to `Install Apache Ask`

-- Change the **INVENTORY** setting of the Project so it will ask for the inventory on launch
+- Change the **INVENTORY** setting of the Project so it will prompt for the inventory on launch (tick the appropriate box).

 - **SAVE**